 - (a) Written Motion.
-A motion must be in writing unless made during a hearing or trial. - (b) Grounds and Relief to be Stated.
+A motion must be in writing unless made during a hearing or trial. - (b)(a) Grounds and Relief to be StatedCaption and Title.
 A motion filed in an adversary proceeding must contain a descriptive title of the motion in addition to the complete adversary caption.
 The caption must be substantially in compliance with the Caption for Use in Adversary Proceeding (Official Form 416D).

-- (c) Response.
+- (c)(b) Response.
 No response to any motion filed in an adversary proceeding pursuant to F.R.C.P.
 12(b)(1)-(6), as made applicable through F.R.B.P.
-7012(b), is required unless otherwise ordered by the court.
+7012(b), is required unless otherwise ordered by the Court.
 The response to any other motion must be filed and served within fourteen (14) days after service of the motion.
-If a response is required and no response is timely filed, the motion may be deemed uncontested, and the court may dispose of the motion. - (d) Continuances.
+If a response is required and no response is timely filed, the motion may be deemed uncontested, and the Court may dispose of the motion. - (d)(c) Continuances.
 A request for continuance of a trial date must be made in conformity with L.B.R.
-9013-3. - (e) Hearing.
-Oral argument or hearing on a motion filed in an adversary proceeding will be held only if requested by the court. - (f) Proposed Order.
-A proposed order of court as required under L.B.R.
-9013-1(b) must be filed as an attachment to any motion and other pleading requesting relief in accordance with the procedures set forth in the Miscellaneous Order 5:05-mp-50007 and the Administrative Procedures available on the court's website (www.pamb.uscourts.gov).
+9013-3. - (e)(d) Hearing.
+Oral argument or hearing on a motion filed in an adversary proceeding will be held only if requested by the Court. - (f)(e) Proposed Order.
+A proposed order of Court as required under L.B.R.
+9013-1(b) must be filed as an attachment to any motion and other pleading requesting relief in accordance with the procedures set forth in the Miscellaneous Order 5:05-mp-50007 and the Administrative Procedures available on the Court's website (www.pamb.uscourts.gov).